Don’t you dread that feeling on Sunday nights? The week is about to start, and it’s time for meal planning.

-However, I did not jump right back into meal planning.
+So, yes, I had several reasons to make myself do it again.
+However, I did not want to jump right back into meal planning.

-And, because I feel led by the Lord to take better care of myself, I felt I also had some spiritual preparation.
-I needed to focus on The Lord to put this into the right perspective.
+1 First, because I feel led by the Lord to take better care of myself, I needed to do some spiritual preparation.

 Focusing on The Lord would give me the right perspective and help me center on the right goal.

 2 Second, because I was frustrated with so many issues in the process, I needed to find a method that worked best with my personality and our needs.

 Building a process that utilized my gifts and skills would help prevent frustrations and irritations.
 And, meal planning needed to be something that not only put a meal on the table but worked with our family’s schedule.
 So, it needed to be a simple-to-follow process.
 So simple that I could bring the rest of my family members into the plan.
 And something ensuring everyone would eat the meals.